angelplasma/carne-y-arena/README.md

 ## Deployment

-To deploy to the staging site simply commit or merge your work into the master branch.
-To deploy to the production site simply merge master into the production branch with `git merge --ff-only master`.
+Automated deployments are handled via Netlify's continuous deployment.
+To deploy to the staging site simply commit or merge your work into the master branch and push the master branch.
+To deploy to the production site simply merge master into the production branch with `git merge --ff-only master` and push the production branch.